Brig Bash

 Sponsors

-In 2023, we were fortunate enough to be sponsored by:
+In 2024, we were sponsored by:

 Tunnock’s – legendary producers, based in Uddingston, of – among many deliciousnesses – the Caramel Wafer and Tea Cake.
 Provide a small mountain of Caramel Wafers for the race.
 Have sponsored the Brig Bash for years.